-In this course, students will analyze the problems, models, and advanced practices related to industrial and organizational psychology.
-They will apply key methodologies related to succession planning, multicultural leadership development models, strategic planning, staffing models, and other current topics.
-Finally, they will develop strategic plans based on analysis and critical thinking that address the systems and processes that affect industries and organizations today.
+In this course, students will analyze issues, models, and advanced practices related to industrial and organizational psychology.
+They will apply key methodologies based on succession planning, multicultural leadership development models, strategic planning, staffing models, and other current topics.
+They will design strategic plans, systems, and processes that impact industries and organizations through critical thinking.

-PSYC 5040: Statistical Methods Applied to Psychology: 3 credits
+PSYC 5040: Statistical Methods Applied to Psychology: 3 credits measures applicable to socio-psychological problems.

 In this course, students will evaluate the basic principles of scientific methods and data statistical analysis related to psychology.
-Furthermore, they will apply procedural implementation techniques to descriptive and inferential statistics.
-Finally, they will use statistical reasoning to calculate basic measures applicable to socio-psychological problems.
+Furthermore, they will apply procedural implementation techniques to descriptive and inferential statistics. they will use statistical reasoning to calculate basic